5 treasures in Onkaparinga River parks

 Our Onkaparinga River insider shares some top tips for visiting two very different parks.

-With diverse hikes along ridgetops and through the spectacular Onkaparinga Gorge, Onkaparinga River National Park offers an opportunity to abseil down rugged cliffs, take a dip in waterholes along the river and discover some of the best bushland in southern Adelaide.
+With diverse hikes along ridgetops and through the spectacular Onkaparinga Gorge, Onkaparinga River National Park offers an opportunity to abseil down rugged cliffs and discover some of the best bushland in southern Adelaide.

 In contrast, the serene wetlands of Onkaparinga Recreation Park are a great place for a family picnic, fishing, kayaking or birdwatching while strolling along the boardwalks.